 There’s no one right time to visit the Maitland area, but our pick is when the temperatures start to fall, and you can enjoy cosying up in front of an open fire with the famed Hunter Valley hospitality.
 Check out Toni’s post to where to eat in Maitland if you decide to head this way.

-Related: We recently spent 2 days in Maitland and Morpeth and had a great time!
+Related: We recently spent 2 nights in nearby Newcastle and had a great time!

-Jane from To Travel Too recently revisited Mudgee, a fantastic food and wine region and share their experience below.
+Jane from To Travel Too recently revisited Mudgee, a fantastic food and wine region and shared their experience below.

 Mudgee is one of NSW’s premier wine regions located in the Central Tablelands of NSW.
 The 270 km journey will take you around 3.5 hours to 4 hours or 45 minutes by air with Pelican Airlines.

 Mudgee is home to over 35 wineries, a gin distillery, cheesemakers, local restaurants and bars.
 You can wander the historical streets of Mudgee in the morning taking in the colonial buildings that date back to the 1800s, or enjoy a coffee at one of the many coffee shops before heading to one of the local wineries for wine tasting and farm to table lunch experiences.
 Two of our favourite wineries are Gooree Park Wines and Moothi Estate.

 The best time to visit Mudgee is in the Spring or Autumn.
 The summer months between December and February will see temperatures reaching the high 30s.
 If you can plan to visit Mudgee between Thursday and Sunday you will find all of the wineries and restaurants open, some of the smaller wineries tend to close between Monday and Wednesday.

 You can choose from a range of accommodation from Airbnb’s, boutique hotels, glamping, bed and breakfasts, pubs and farm stays.
 Here is a shortlist of our favourite Airbnbs in Mudgee.